citp/privacy-policy-historical/q/qo/qoo/qoo10.sg.md

-> *The following text is extracted and transformed from the qoo10.sg privacy policy that was archived on 2013-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130602045031id_/http%3A//www.qoo10.sg/gmkt.inc/Company/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the qoo10.sg privacy policy that was archived on 2015-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150511012535id_/http%3A//www.qoo10.sg/gmkt.inc/Company/PrivacyPolicy.aspx) for the most accurate reproduction.*

-# Qoo10-Singapore – Global Fashion & Trend leading Shopping Market
+# Qoo10 – Singapore No 1 shopping site – leading pan Asia online market for fashion, digital, living, cosmetics, food and entertainment.

 Privacy Policy

-We, Giosis Pte.
-Ltd. and its affiliates (together "Giosis Group" or the "Company"), take your personal information seriously and use or keep it confidential.
+We, Giosis Limited and its affiliates (together "Giosis Group" or the "Company"), take your personal information seriously and use or keep it confidential.
 In order to protect your private information, we have established this Privacy Policy (the "Policy") in accordance with best practices in the industry and applicable laws and regulations.
-This Policy describes how we handle your personal information for our services on the Qoo10.sg website and its related sites, services and tools (the "Website").
+This Policy describes how we handle your personal information for our services on the qoo10.hk website and its related sites, services and tools (the "Website").

 By accepting the Policy and the User Agreement in registration, you expressly consent to our collection, storage, use and disclosure of your personal information as described in this Policy.
 This Policy is effective on April 1, 2011 for current users, and immediately upon acceptance by new users.